Self-Represented Arbitration

 What is Arbitration?

 You might be wondering, “What is arbitration?”
-You’re likely here because a contract you signed—maybe for a job, a service, or when buying something—includes an arbitration clause.
+You’re likely here because a contract you signed—maybe for a job, a service, a business partnership, or work your small business performed—includes an arbitration clause.
 This means that if a disagreement arises, you and the other party agree to resolve it through arbitration instead of going to court.

 Arbitration is a way to resolve disputes outside of the traditional court system.
 Instead of a judge, a neutral third party called an arbitrator hears both sides of the story and makes a decision.
 This decision is usually binding, meaning both parties must follow it.